-705 ~ Lunch Process
+705 ~ LUNCH PROCESS

-Parents have the option to purchase food for their students using our online ordering system.
-The food for the elementary students is provided by The Dipper.
-They provide us with The Dipper employees who serve the food fresh and hot each day Monday through Thursday.
 To order lunch for a student, please visit uwharriecharter.org and choose the tab at the top right corner of the page labeled "lunches."
 Please note, if a student is absent on a day that a lunch was ordered for them, we cannot save the food for the student nor can we reimburse the cost of the meal.
 If lunch is ordered but the student goes on a field trip and is not on campus during lunch time, we cannot reimburse the cost of the meal.
 Should the school close for inclement weather, a message will be sent out in reference to lunches.
 Students may also bring a packed lunch to school.
 Please do not send any food that requires the use of a microwave.
 We have a limited number of microwaves and they are available for teacher use only.
 We do have some food items available should a student forget their lunch.
 If a parent or guardian would like to drop off a lunch for a student, please leave it at the front desk.
 Parents and/or guardians will not be allowed to take it to the classroom as this will cause a disruption in the learning environment.
 Please sign in at the front desk as a visitor if you wish to stay and eat lunch with your student.
 Lunch times for students are as follows: